antoszko/resistor-value-finder/README.md

 ```

 each series gives a better and better approximation of the target ratio 4.11.
 The most accurate resistor combination would be a 15k and 3.65k resistor.

+Note: if its installed you can also do `resistor_value_finder` in any directory to run.